jr0d/beerme/README.md

 ## Notice

-I do not represent Big Hops or Untapped in any way.
+I do not represent Big Hops or Untappd in any way.
 Use this software at your own risk.